wardi/open-source-talk/open-source.rst

 http://excess.org

-* Open Source user, contributor and maintainer
+* Open Source user, contributor and maintainer for 10+ years

 Overview
 --------

-* OSS goals
+* Goals when working with OSS
 * Profile of OSS communities and developers
 * Contributing to OSS
 * Becoming an OSS-friendly organization